-- Cream Cheese – always use a high quality, full-fat cream cheese.
-Allow it to come up to room temperature before using for a cheesecake filling.
+- Cream Cheese – Always use blocks of high-quality, full-fat cream cheese.
+Allow it to come up to room temperature before using it for a cheesecake filling.

 - Granulated Sugar – Superfine granulated sugar is my go-to, but you can also use regular granulated sugar.

-- Powdered Sugar – this is a must for situations that granulated sugar will leave the recipe grainy like in our sour cream cheesecake topping.
+- Confectioners’ Sugar – This is a must for situations where granulated sugar will leave the recipe grainy like in our sour cream cheesecake topping.